epfl-ada/ada-2021-project-club6analysis/README.md

 ---

 ### Contriubtions
 Olav: Plotting a bar chart race of frequent speakers and some quotation plotes.
-Setting up the web page and writing the datastory;
+Setting up the web page and writing the datastory;<br>
 Fridtjof: Making a preprocessing model that filters the quotebank for Apple-related quotes.
-Building a sentiment NLP model and doing initial sentiment analysis;
+Building a sentiment NLP model and doing initial sentiment analysis;<br>
 Nikolai: Doing a initial analysis of the Apple quotes.
-Investigating the relationship between Apple product launches and media attention;
+Investigating the relationship between Apple product launches and media attention;<br>
 Haakon: Doing a initial analysis of Apple stocks, Apple events and quarterly earnings.
-Investigating the relationship between stocks and sentiment;
+Investigating the relationship between stocks and sentiment;<br>